syberside/Activatory/README.md

 In this example activatory will create 3 instances of `ReportItem` each of which will receive different values for `itemName`.
 But all 3 instances will share one `ContactInfo` instance.

 #### With activatory created random value
-If test scenario requires same value for all type instances but there is no need to create it by hand `useGeneratedSingleton` method can be used.
+If a test scenario requires the same value for all type instances but there is no need to create it by hand `useGeneratedSingleton` method can be used.

 Let's rewrite sample below.
 In this code snipped we don't depend on contact id and name values, so them could be created without user defined code.
 ```dart